ezzing/3DLayout-documentation/1-Introduction.md

 ## Add subarea

-By clicking the 'create subarea' button you enter in the subarea creation process.
+By clicking the 'Create subarea' button you enter in the subarea creation process.

 <img class="w75" src="./layout-doc-imgs/imgs-sin-monitor/add-subarea.jpg" alt="add-subarea" />

 ### Crop subarea to the area shape

-When editing the vertices of a subarea you can check the 'crop to building limits'.
+When editing the vertices of a subarea you can check the 'Crop to building limits'.
 This helps you to draw keepouts that extends to the border of the building with more precision.

 <img class="w200px" src="./layout-doc-imgs/imgs-sin-monitor/crop-shape-building-toggle.jpg" alt="crop-shape-building-toggle" />